 Some common ones would be submerging your phone through water, using makeup remover, vinegar, other antibacterial wipes that aren't recommended by your phone manufacturer, household cleaners, etc.

-This isn’t a full list of everything that isn’t recommended but it is a list of some of the most common cleaners/methods that can damage a phone.
 It is always important to do your research before cleaning your phone with anything.

-|Please note: It is never safe to mix cleaners. |
+| Please note: It is never safe to mix cleaners.

 How Often Should I Disinfect My Phone?